 You may be allowed to use mobile devices during learning activities, at the faculty's discretion.
-Unless authorized to use for a learning activity, cell phones should be placed on silent or turned off while students are engaged in any learning activity.
+Unless authorized to use for a learning activity, cell phones should be placed on silent or turned off while students are engaged in any learning activity, cell phones should be placed on silent or turned off while students are engaged in any learning activity.
 Phone conversations on cell phones must occur outside of classroom areas.